Izumi-kun/yii2-lti-tool-provider/README.md

 ### Application config

 Add module to web config and configure.
-The module has three main events for handling messages from Tool Consumers:
+The module support those events for handling messages from Platforms:

-- `launch` for `basic-lti-launch-request` message type
+- `launch`
+- `configure`
+- `dashboard`
-- `contentItem` for `ContentItemSelectionRequest` message type
+- `contentItem`
-- `register` for `ToolProxyRegistrationRequest` message type
+- `contentItemUpdate`
+- `submissionReview`

-Make sure to configure access to `lti/consumer` controller actions.
+Make sure to configure access to `lti/platform` controller actions.
-All messages from Tool Consumers handles by `lti/connect` controller and there is no access restrictions.
+All messages from Platforms handles by `lti/connect` controller and there is no access restrictions.

 ```php
 $config = [